Home » Where Do Rats Go To Die After Eating Poison?

 Poison is a favored way to deal with a rat problem.
-However, once the rat has perished, you can’t leave a poisoned rat’s corpse to decompose as your house will smell.
+However, once the rat has perished, you can’t leave a poisoned rat’s corpse to decompose because your house will smell.

 You need to find the dead rat and throw it out, but this requires knowing the best places to look.